 Treatment

-Following the assessment, treatment occurs on a the treatment table and will involve changing posistions from seated to lying down on the back, side or front.
+Following the assessment, the treatment occurs on the high/low table and will involve changing positions from seated to lying down on the back, side or front.
 Rebecca identifies a starting point for the process, based on the assessment that may focus on the musculoskeletal system or fine touch for craniosacral, fluid body, or visceral issues.
 Your breathing will facilitate resisted movements, fostering a deeper connection with your body's strength.
-By the session's end, you may feel a sense of lightness, grounding, and deep relaxation.
+By the end of the session, you may feel a sense of lightness, grounding, and deep relaxation.

 -